 - What happens behind the scenes to your petition.

-In the Court of Appeals, the petition will go to a single judge, who will decide whether to grant your case a full hearing.
+In the Court of Appeals, the petition in criminal appeals will go to a single judge, who will decide whether to grant your case a full hearing.
 Most cases go to the judge through the staff attorney’s office.
 Their turnaround time is fairly quick, averaging usually only several weeks.
 Other cases randomly selected go directly to a judge’s chambers for review.
 Review times there greatly vary.
 If the single judge denies a hearing, you may appeal to a panel of three judges.
 Only one of those judges must vote to grant a hearing.

 In the Virginia Supreme Court, the petition is reviewed by staff attorneys for the writ panel of three justices.
 The petitioner has an opportunity to argue before a writ panel of three justices where your Virginia appeals attorney needs to convince two (as of August 22, 2017) of the justices to grant the appeal so that the case can be heard before the full Supreme Court.

 - Criminal Cases – If your petition is granted – Filing the opening brief.